 Skip to main content

-Wet Cough Vs. Dry Cough
+What Your Cough is Telling You: Wet Cough Vs. Dry Cough

-The cough reflex, which evolved along with the capacity for speech, carries clues to what may be ailing you.
+The cough reflex, which evolved along with the capacity for speech, carries clues about what may be ailing you.
 The two types of cough —wet cough and dry cough— are associated with different conditions.
 Here’s what your cough may be telling you:

 Wet Cough

 Wet coughs, often called productive coughs, clear mucus (or phlegm) from the upper airways.
 This clearing of the pathways is a natural cleansing process.
-Common conditions associated with this type of cough include
+Common conditions associated with this type of cough include:

 • Duration: Symptoms can last from 2 to 14 days, but most people recover within 10 days.2